abibou1/video-summarizer/README.md

 # YouTube Channel Transcription Automation

 This project polls a YouTube channel for new uploads, downloads the audio, and generates transcripts using OpenAI Whisper.
-The transcript is returned as a string and optionally saved as a `.txt` document for later download.
+The transcript stays in memory and is fed directly into the summarization/email pipeline.

 ## Requirements